orbis-esque-hackathon/react-orbis-esque/README.md

 ## How to use

 The current integration is for use with [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl).
 Data for places and route segments must follow the example from al-Ṯurayyā.
 See sample files in the `data` folder.

 The `GraphHelper` holds routing code.
-Initialize it from the GeoJSON routes file.
+Use it to initialize the graph from the GeoJSON routes file.

 ```js
 import GraphHelper from './routing/GraphHelper.js';